top of page

 ESPM139A: Genetics of Amphibian Declines

 In the Fall of 2022 I co-designed and taught this CURE course with my advisor, Bree Rosenblum at UC Berkeley.
 We led teams of students along a journey of discovery, facilitating student-led research projects focused on amphibians in the field and in the Museum of Vertebrate Zoology.
 We also integrated one-on-one check-ins, team building activities, and heartfelt discussions about how we relate to nature and our role as scientists in society.
 Students reported significant increases in confidence around planning and executing scientific projects and reported feeling more prepared for the next step in their journeys.
-This course will be offered again in Fall 2023.

 Future Plans